Berzeg/suspended-list/README.md

 A suspended-list is supposed to solve the scenario where there is no straight-forward, global order for a list of items, but there is an order that binds certain pairs of items in the list.

-For example, if you have a list if tasks that you want to complete by the end of the day you may list them as follows:
+For example, if you have a list of tasks that you want to complete by the end of the day you may list them as follows:

 ```
 [